IvanDeBoi/ivandeboi.github.io/README.md

 Jorissen Pieter, De Boi Ivan, [http://www.digitmedicine.com/text.asp?2018/4/4/166/248975](http://www.digitmedicine.com/text.asp?2018/4/4/166/248975)

+# PhD Students

+- Santiago Ramos Garces, successfully defended "Enhanced performance of automatic tuning in isotope separation online systems through Bayesian optimization" on 1/12/2025
+- Mengdi Lu, "The Assessment and Treatment of Visuospatial Neglect After Using A Self-developed Virtual Reality Application", Expected submission of thesis (quarter/year): 04/2027

 # Mock Publications
 Do not take these seriously.
 Although, ...
 - Happy Edward Goodwin Day, aka the more sensible pi-day [pdf](https://github.com/IvanDeBoi/ivandeboi.github.io/blob/main/assets/mock_papers/EGD_2023.pdf)
 - On the Tardiness of my Coworkers and How To Exploit it [pdf](https://github.com/IvanDeBoi/ivandeboi.github.io/blob/main/assets/mock_papers/On_the_tardiness_of_my_coworkers_and_how_to_exploit_it.pdf)